georapbox/theme-toggle-element/README.md

 ## How it works

 By default, the component determines the theme from user's system preferences using the `prefers-color-scheme` media query and registers to listen for changes.
 When the theme is changed, either by clicking the toggle button or by changing the user's system preferences, the selected theme is saved in `localStorage` to be used in the future if `fromstorage` attribute is set.
-A `data-theme` attibute is added to the `html` element of the document, with the appropriate value (light or dark).
+A `data-theme` attibute is added to the root element of the document, with the appropriate value (light or dark).

 [API documentation](#api) &bull; [Demo][demo]